 I began my career as a news reporter in 1971, at the NBC TV affiliate in Richmond, VA, just 25 miles from my childhood home.
 Aside from general assignment reporting and lighthearted features, my regular "beat" included state and local politics, the federal courts, and education.
 I could not have forecast then that weather would be my ticket to the big time.
 But, following a two-week stint "filling in" on weather, I became the station's main weatherperson; and by the mid-1970s, after a brief stop at the NBC station in Baltimore, I was on my way to WABC-TV in New York.
 Skies were looking sunny!

 I spent 9 years at WABC, serving first as weatherman, then morning show host, and finally main sportscaster.
 During all of those years, I made frequent appearances on ABC's Good Morning America, filling in on weather and doing feature reports and interviews.
-In 1986, I joined GMA full-time as weather forecaster, feature reporter, and guest host.
-Over the next 13 years, I not only traveled the world, but I also served as spokesperson for ABC's literacy campaign, wrote and published a series of children's books, and had the opportunity to indulge my passion for wine as the host of "Spencer Christian's Wine Cellar", which aired on HGTV and later on the Food Network from 1995 to 2000.
+In 1986, I joined GMA full time as weather forecaster, feature reporter, and co-host.
+Over the next 13 years, I not only travelled the world, but I also served as spokesperson for ABC's literacy campaign, wrote and published a series of children's books, and had the opportunity to indulge my passion for wine as the host of "Spencer Christian's Wine Cellar", which aired on HGTV and later on the Food Network from 1995 to 2000.
 More recently, in 2018, I released my memoir entitled "You Bet Your Life: How I Survived Jim Crow Racism, Hurricane Chasing, and Gambling."

 After 22 years in New York, I heard the Bay Area and the wine country calling my name.
-ABC7 has been my home since 1999, and I now get to test my forecasting skills for the Bay Area's micro-climates.
+ABC 7 has been my home since 1999, and I now get to test my forecasting skills for the Bay Area's micro-climates.
 In my time away from work, I enjoy visiting wineries, watching baseball (or just about any sport), working out at the gym, and doing community service.
-But my greatest joy is spending time with my son and daughter, Jason and Jessica.
-We enjoy sports events and wine tastings together; and, after all these years, they still laugh at my jokes.
+But my greatest joy is spending time with my son and daughter, Jason and Jessica--and more recently my grandsons, Noah and Zach.

 Having been blessed with so many memorable career experiences, I find it difficult to name just a few, but here's a short list: